Mail Code: 94305-5417

 SCBE offers a scholarly concentration in Biomedical Ethics and Medical Humanities (BEMH) to medical students.
 This program allows medical students to study in depth the moral, social, and humanistic dimensions of medicine and biomedical science.
 Using cross-disciplinary methods such as those from philosophy, social science, film, literature, art, and law, students examine the meaning and implications of medicine and medical research.

-Students who pursue Biomedical Ethics and Medical Humanities in conjunction with an application area, such as Immunology, are required to complete 6 units including:
+Students who pursue Biomedical Ethics and Medical Humanities are required to complete 12 units including these two core courses:

 |INDE 212||Medical Humanities and the Arts||2|

 Students may select eight elective BEMH units from a wide variety of University, Medical School, and Law School courses.
 Students interested in co-concentrating with another scholarly concentration must complete the two core BEMH courses plus 2 units in the BEMH scholarly area (six units for each concentration).

 Students are encouraged to go through the various offerings and devise a course plan to present to the co-directors, Audrey Shafer and Maren Monsen.